bytewax/search-session/README.md

 ## Your Takeaway

-*This guide will teach you how to use bytewax to aggregate on a custom session window and calculate metrics*
+*This guide will teach you how to use Bytewax to aggregate on a custom session window on streaming data using reduce and then calculate metrics downstream.*

 ## Table of content